yangl1996/homepage/content/_index.md

 ## What's New

-Permissionless Verifiable Information Dispersal (joint work with Zeyu Liu, Arthur Lazzaretti, and Ben Fisch) will appear in IEEE SP.
+Permissionless Verifiable Information Dispersal (joint work with Zeyu Liu, Arthur Lazzaretti, and Ben Fisch) appeared in IEEE SP 2025.